 Choosing a project package manager

-With CLion, you can choose whether to use npm or Yarn in a project.
+With CLion, you can choose whether to use npm, Yarn, Yarn 2, or pnpm in a project.
 By default, CLion suggests npm.
 However if you open a project with a yarn.lock file and Yarn is installed on your machine, CLion automatically changes the package manager for this project to Yarn.
-You can also set Yarn as default CLion package manager.
+You can also set Yarn 1 as default CLion package manager.

 In the Package manager field, specify the package manager for your project.